 “The entire team was committed to the plan,” said sport director Andreas Klier.
 “Each of of them gave 100 percent.
 Commitment isn’t everything, of course, you also have to put it down on the pedals.
 That also worked.

 “In the end of the day, we didn’t stand on the podium,” Klier said matter-of-factly inside the Roubaix velodrome.
 “I’m not disappointed but I’m also not super happy in this moment.
 If you ask me in 15 minutes, I’ll feel different.
 I feel sorry for the team that neither Sep nor Sebas got in the top three because the legs were there, the head was there.”

 The escape took nearly 100-kilometers to form due to headwinds.
-When the move went, we had in it.
-Matti Breschel
+When the move went, we had Matti Breschel in it.

-was out of the race before the mid-point, sidelined with a mechanical and then missed by the team car in the chaos of the early cobble sectors.
-Taylor Phinney
+Taylor Phinney was out of the race before the mid-point, sidelined with a mechanical and then missed by the team car in the chaos of the early cobble sectors.

 and Sep Vanmarcke made selection after selection in the race’s second half.
 When Peter Sagan jumped 50-kilometers out, Vanmarcke followed, putting himself into the eight-rider, turned five-rider move that would contest the final.
 Behind Vanmarcke, Langeveld took on a familiar role, blocking the chase group.
 Sebastian Langeveld